Patrick941/MutliThreading-in-C/PromelaBasics/Notes.md

         }
         (_nr_pr == 1) -> //code
     }
+### 'd_step'
-### 'd_step' can be used to execute in deterministic step, this means that all the instructions inside this block will be allowed to execute as the same time.
+This can be used to execute in deterministic step, this means that all the instructions inside this block will be allowed to execute as the same time.
     d_step{
         //code
     }
 ## Synchronization:
-### Summary: this is the managing of flow control where in C we would use conditions, mutex, semaphores and barriers
+This is the managing of flow control where in C we would use conditions, mutex, semaphores and barriers
+### Blocking
-### Blocking, this can by done by simply setting a variable when a process is in a critical section and just having any other process read this variable and only enter the critical section when the other variable is not in it.
+This can by done by simply setting a variable when a process is in a critical section and just having any other process read this variable and only enter the critical section when the other variable is not in it.
+### States
-### States: A state of a promela program represents all the variables and current location of each variable.
+A state of a promela program represents all the variables and current location of each variable.
 Not all these states will be possible as there may be blocking statements at points of the code forcing a specific order of execution.
+### Semaphores
-### Semaphores: This is a variable of type byte.
-Semaphores can wait and signal, they act the same as they do in C, they can be implemented as shown below:
+This is a variable of type byte, it is not a functional variable as it is in C, we must manipulate the variable to create the same functionality as C. Semaphores can wait and signal, they act the same as they do in C, they can be implemented as shown below:
     process 1:
     do
         //non-critical section